 Currants generally are low-growing deciduous shrubs that reach three to six feet in height.
 Some verities have thorns and some are thornless.
 Currants contain several minerals and are high in vitamins A, B and C.

-Red currants are tart and often are used in jellies.
+Red currants are preferred for fruit production, are tart and often are used in jellies.
 White currants are sweeter and can be consumed fresh.
-Black currants are used to produce Creme de Cassis, a liqueur, as well as jellies and pastries.
+Black currants are used to produce Créme de Cassis, a liqueur, as well as jellies and pastries.

 Currants do best in fertile, loamy soil that has good drainage.
 Optimum pH is 6.2 to 6.5, but they tolerate 5.5 to 7.0.
 At a higher pH, the fruit quantity may be limited, but the plants can still be used for landscaping.

 Currants are an alternate host for white pine blister rust, so avoid planting them with white pines.
 Fortunately, white pine blister rust generally isn't a problem in the Rocky Mountain and High Plains regions.

 For more information, see the following Colorado State University Extension fact sheet(s).